iotaledger/bee-rfcs/text/0000-bee-model-crate/0000-bee-model-crate.md

 - Where should the actual Transaction struct be initialized/returned?
 Current ideas are to put it in the build() of the TransactionBuilder or as it currently is in the compute() of Pow.

-- Should we introduce a fluent API to the TransactionBuilder?
+- Should we introduce a fluent API to the TransactionBuilder for more easy manipulation?

 - Should we use Option<T> for the fields in TransactionBuilder?

+- Should we use a intermediary building type like **TransactionBuilder -> UnpowedTransaction -> Transaction**